bcgov/greenlight/README.md

 6. Test that the new service is available at [http://localhost:5006](http://localhost:5006)

-7. Run the load script to load the data into TheOrgBook from OntClaims data directory using the **local** instance of the new service in Permitify
+7. Run the load script to load the data into TheOrgBook from OntClaims data directory using the **local** instance of the new service in dFlow

 ```
 cd TheOrgBook/APISpec/TestData